iwanjek/pen-test/Break_Glass.md

 # Did you revert the box?
 Never trust that the box is working properly #
+Add to your /etc/hosts
 # Recon #
 1. Did you scans:
   a.
 Full scan (hidden Ports)
   b.
 UDP scan
 2. Searchsploit all services
-3. Try default creds for all services admin/admin etc.
+3. Try default creds for all services admin/admin guest/guest anonymous/anonymous bob/bob
 4. Go to a webpage for any name you found.
 For instance if there is a "sushi" directory/file in ftp go to http:$ip/sushi.
 Common trick to fool dirbuster
 5. Did you gobuster each http?
 6. robots.txt??